Assessing the Most Vulnerable Subgroup to Type II Diabetes Associated with Statin Usage: Evidence from Electronic Health Record Data: Discussion

 This case study considers pre-defined candidate subgroups.
-While predefined subgroups are more suitable in our case study (as discussed in Section 2), extending the proposed method to data-adaptively identified subgroups warrant future research.
-Data-adaptive subgroup identification approaches include varying coefficient model \citep{chen2018inference}, regression tree method \citep{lipkovich2011subgroup} and fused lasso \citep{ma2017concave}.
-When working with data-adaptively identified subgroups, one needs to not only adjust for the regularization and selection biases, but also account for the randomness induced by subgroup identification.
-We leave the extension of the proposed method to future research as the primary objective of this manuscript is to investigate the heterogeneous causal effect of statin use on T2D risk.
+While predefined subgroups are suitable in our case study (as discussed in Section \ref{subsec:study-design}), extending the proposed methodology to data-adaptively identified subgroups warrants future research.
+Data-adaptive subgroup identification approaches include, for example, varying coefficient model based \citep{chen2018inference}, regression tree based \citep{lipkovich2011subgroup}, and fused Lasso based \citep{ma2017concave} methods.
+When working with data-adaptively identified subgroups, one needs to not only adjust for the regularization and winner's curse bias, but also account for randomness induced by subgroup identification.
+We leave this possible extension of the proposed method for future research, as the primary objective of this manuscript is to investigate the causal effect of statin usage on T2D risk in the most vulnerable subgroup.

-\subsubsection{Software and reproducibility}
+\subsection{Software and reproducibility}

 \texttt{R} code for the proposed procedures can be found in the package ``\texttt{debiased.subgroup}'' that is publicly available at \texttt{https://github.com/WaverlyWei/debiased.subgroup}.
 Simulation examples can be reproduced by running examples in the \texttt{R} package.